jaytuduri/omniscribe-web/COMMIT_MSG.md

-feat: Implement AI Text Generation and Fix Core Functionality
+feat: Implement AI Text Generation and Fix Core Functionality, AI Generation Features and Component Loading

-This commit adds AI text generation capabilities and fixes several core functionality issues in the transcription workflow.
+This commit adds AI text generation capabilities, fixes several core functionality issues in the transcription workflow, and addresses issues with AI generation features and component loading.

 New Files:
 - `js/config.js`: Central configuration for API endpoints and supported media formats